robmarkcole/HASS-custom-local-file-camera/README.md

 "file_path":"/Users/robincole/Pictures/me.jpg"
 }
 ```
-the image at `new_file_path` will then be displayed.
+the image at `file_path` will then be displayed if a valid file.

-Example automation when folder_watcher detects a new image, display it using the local_file camera:
+Example automation when [folder_watcher](https://www.home-assistant.io/components/folder_watcher/) detects a new image, display it using the local_file camera:
 ```yaml
 - action:
     data_template: